|

 The walkers are just dots in centre left. |

-The ship then sailed back to Stromness and the abandoned whaling station; it was a beautiful cruise along rugged coastline.
-The weather was bitingly cold and windy but once we reached Stromness people went ashore although not to the station itself as there’s a fair bit of asbestos still around and so it's closed to visitors.
-Lindsay went with them and came back frozen and exhausted as the walk was pretty tough going.
+The ship then sailed back to Stromness and the abandoned whaling station.
+It was a beautiful cruise along rugged coastline.
+The weather was bitingly cold and windy but once we reached Stromness some people went ashore although not to the station itself as there’s a fair bit of asbestos still around so it's closed to visitors.
+Lindsay went with them and came back frozen and totally exhausted as the walk was very tough going.
 He had walked to what is known as Shackleton’s waterfall, the place where Shackleton and his two companions had descended from the mountain pass or rather ‘slid down’ almost to the whaling station.

 No comments: